 This toolkit provides step-by-step guidance for managing the coronavirus in the workplace.
 It provides links to key information and templates on the website.
 The information is being continually checked and updated.

-Symptoms include a fever, cough and shortness of breath.
+According to the NHS, the most common symptoms to watch out for are high temperature (fever), a new and continuous dry cough, and/or loss or change to the sense of smell or taste.
 Some may suffer from a mild illness and recover easily, while in other cases, infection can progress to pneumonia.
 Reports suggest that the elderly, those with weakened immune systems, diabetes, cancer and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as two days after infection or as long as 14 days.

 Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, preventing them from exposing themselves to unnecessary risk.
 In this case, that may include not putting them in a position, for example, travel to a certain area, in which they could become infected by the virus itself.